geonetwork/doc/source/tutorials/inspire/download-geoserver.rst

 For each layer add a metadata url to the layer configuration of type application/vnd.ogc.csw.GetRecordByIdResponse_xml.

 On the WFS-settings > INSPIRE workspace add the link to the service metadata.
-In contradiction to WMS does WFS not link from a featuretype (layer) to metadata, in stead the links to dataset metadata have to be added as part of the extende INSPIRE capabilities.
+In contradiction to WMS does WFS not link from a featuretype (layer) to metadata, instead the links to dataset metadata have to be added as part of the extende INSPIRE capabilities.

 Validate the implementation
 ===========================